Get help handling charges for the possession of a silencer with a lawyer from the Simmrin Law Group.

 PC 33410 charges relate only to the possession of a silencer.
 For example, you should not face PC 33410 charges if you had a firearm with a scope attached.
 In this situation, your lawyer could argue that you did not have constructive or actual possession of a silencer.

 Police officers must respect your constitutional rights.
 If the police performed a search on your person or property without the correct warrants, your lawyer could work to block the evidence they gathered.
-This could help you avoid a conviction.
+Blocking this evidence could help you avoid a conviction.
+In some cases, your attorney might be able to get the charges against you thrown out entirely.

 Types of Silencer Possession in the State of California

-There are two primary types of “possession” in the state of California.
-Individuals in Los Angeles can face criminal charges if they are accused of either kind of possession.
-Depending on the situation, the court uses PC 33410 charges to prosecute:
+There are two primary types of “possession” in California.
+Individuals in Los Angeles can face criminal charges if accused of either kind of possession.
+Depending on the situation, the court uses PC 33410 charges to prosecute this crime as either actual possession or constructive possession.

 Actual Possession of a Silencer